Prince William County, Virginia: National politics

+The county has been a focal point for right-wing conspiracy theories about illegitimate votes during the 2020 presidential election.
+Virginia conservatives cited the prosecution of Prince William County's former top election official, Michele White, for alleged vote count fraud in 2020 as evidence of election fraud concerns.
+However, the case was dropped, and it was revealed that the errors in vote tabulation actually favored Trump, with no evidence of intentional fraud or significant impact on election outcomes.

 Museums

 The National Museum of the Marine Corps is located in Triangle, Virginia and is free to the public.
 The Historic Preservation Division of Prince William County also operates five museums: Rippon Lodge Historic Site, Brentsville Historic Centre, Bristoe Station Battlefield Heritage Park, Lucasville Historic Site, and Ben Lomond Historic Site.

 Libraries

 The Prince William Public Library System is a regional public library system that serves Prince William County, the City of Manassas and the City of Manassas Park.
 The system consists of 6 full-service branches and 5 neighborhood branches that covers the entire Prince William area.

 Parks

 Two National Parks lie within the county.
 Prince William Forest Park was established as Chopawamsic Recreational Demonstration Area in 1936 and is located in eastern Prince William County.
 This is the largest protected natural area in the Washington, D.C. metropolitan region at over 15000 acres.
 Manassas National Battlefield Park, located north of Manassas in Prince William County, preserves the site of two major American Civil War battles: the First Battle of Manassas on July 21, 1861, and the Second Battle of Manassas which was fought between August 28 and 30, 1862.
 Outside the South, these battles are commonly referred to as the first and second battles of Bull Run.

 The Prince William County Department of Parks & Recreation operates fifty parks, two water parks, two recreation centers (Birchdale Rec.
 Center and Sharron Baucom Dale City Rec.
-Center), two community centers, six sports complexes, and an ice skating rink.
+Center), two community centers, six sports complexes, and an ice-skating rink: